Tyler O'Neill Player Props: Cardinals vs. Cubs

 Tyler O'Neill At The Plate

-- O'Neill has five doubles, two home runs and nine walks while batting .234.
+- O'Neill is hitting .235 with five doubles, two home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.